Who is Ryan Neal? Meet Jamal Adams’ injury replacement who sealed the Seahawks’ win vs. the Cowboys

-In 24 hours, Ryan Neal went from being on Seattle’s practice squad to being the hero of the Seahawks 38-31 win over Dallas, a sequence of events he admitted later left him so excited he could barely talk.
+In 24 hours, Ryan Neal went from being on Seattle’s practice squad to being the hero of the Seahawks 38-31 victory over Dallas, a sequence of events he admitted later left him so excited he could barely talk.

 It also showed what can happen for players on the fringes of NFL rosters, especially this season, when new rules allow for greater roster flexibility than ever.

-Seattle elevated Neal from the practice squad to its gameday roster Saturday, needing some depth in the secondary due to a flurry of injuries.
+Seattle elevated Neal from the practice squad to its game-day roster Saturday, needing some depth in the secondary due to a flurry of injuries.
 The Seahawks used a new rule put in place this year — he will likely be returned to the practice squad Monday.

 Neal, though, figured to play only on special teams Sunday unless more injuries hit – he was essentially a replacement for Neiko Thorpe, who has been battling a hip injury.

-But on Sunday morning, Lano Hill reported having a bad back.
+But Sunday morning, Lano Hill reported having a bad back.

 “(Hill) woke up with it and it was a real surprise,’’ Carroll said.
 “He had X-rays and stuff like that today, to try to figure out what was going on.
 He just couldn’t go.”